 - 1 tsp. ground cumin

-- ½ cup feta cheese, finely crumbled (use cotija cheese if you can find it)
+- 1/2 cup cotija cheese finely crumbled (use feta cheese if you can't find cotija)

 - 2 Tbsp. mayonnaise

 - Add oil to a cast iron skillet and heat over medium-high heat.
 Add corn, use a large spoon or spatula to push it into a single layer.
-Let corn cook for 3 minutes before stirring (too much stirring and your corn will not char correctly).
+(Depending on your pan, you might have to cook the corn in batches.)
+Let corn cook for at least 3 minutes before stirring (too much stirring and your corn will not char correctly).

 - Stir the corn and push it back into a single layer.
 Cook for 3 more minutes, then repeat.
 Continue until corn is sufficiently charred (about 10-12 minutes total).